PONDER THE SCRIPTURES.COM

 Even so, come, Lord Jesus!

 1For the director.
-Belonging to YHWH’s servant, Dāwid, who addressed the words of the following song to YHWH at a time that YHWH delivered him from the grasp of all his enemies, including the power of Še’ô l and he said, 2"I adore You, YHWH, my strength."
+Belonging to YHWH’s servant, Dāwid, who addressed the words of the following song to YHWH at a time that YHWH delivered him from the grasp of all his enemies, including the power of Še’ôl and he said, 2/1I adore You, YHWH, my strength.

-Verses 1-2a represent a superscript to Psalm 18.
-I have said little about the superscripts that accompany previous psalms--all but psalms 1, 2, and 10 possessing a superscript.
+In the Hebrew text, verses 1-2 represent a superscript to Psalm 18.
+I have said little about the superscripts that accompany previous psalms--all of the previous psalms but psalms 1, 2, and 10 possessing a superscript.
 Most of the superscripts seem administrative, some perhaps provide direction on performance.
 Up to this point, only the superscripts of Psalms 3 and 7 have, like this psalm, offered a suggested historical setting for the psalm.

 Scholars and interested readers have approached the proposed historical settings in the superscripts differently.
 Some believe that the superscripts indicate that the Psalm was actually written in light of the proposed event, and that the event should guide one’s interpretation of the entire Psalm.
 Others feel that the superscripts were not original, but added later.
 Both positions have their strengths and weaknesses.
 I tend to side with the latter position that the superscripts were added later.
 I rarely use them to interpret any psalm so headed.